Techcyte/devkit/docs/guides/container-hosting-service/index.md

 ## IV.
 Troubleshooting

-Logs (in development) will be viewable from the "Jobs and Logs" tab on the External Container Service page.
+Logs will are viewable from the "Jobs and Logs" tab on the Container Hosting Service page.

 ![](images/image4.png)